tystar86/python_exercises/Tasks/data_structures.md

 #1.
->Write a Python program to create an Enum object and display a member name and value.
+>Write a function to create an Enum object and display a member name and value.

 **Expected Output:**
 ```